IR35 Factors, IR35 Compliance, are you caught?

 Part & Parcel

-After some time on a project, some contractors may feel as if they are gradually becoming "part and parcel" of their client's organisation - this is something you should try to steer clear of.
-Examples of this factor would include: Attending staff meetings (which don't relate to your contract work), using "staff facilities" such as the subsidised canteen or gym, and being managed by permanent staff (or managing permanent staff).
+Examples of this factor would include: Attending staff meetings (which don’t relate to your contract work), using “staff facilities” such as the subsidised canteen or gym, and being managed by permanent staff (or managing permanent staff).

 Personal Factors

-Alongside the factors listed above, there may be factors personal to the contractor which may influence whether of not his/her contract falls under the IR35 rules.
-Some potential indicators of "self employment" include: professional indemnity insurance cover, company stationary, a company website and VAT registration.
+Alongside the factors listed above, there may be factors personal to the contractor which may influence whether or not his/her contract falls under the IR35 rules.

 Overall Picture